muratk5n/thirdwave/en/README.md

 ---

+Low rates in a sane environment are a result of stagnant wages, no growth, no inflation

+---

 House prices were (are) up because FED rates were low (2 yrs ago was start of covid).
 In low rate environments too much speculative money chases housing, raising the price..
 If two years ago the rates were